Nexie107/Alertweet/README.md

 * Only one Twitter account can be monitored at a time.
 * There is a risk of missing information when the **`ON/OFF`** checkbox is unchecked (OFF).
 * Changing monitoring periods may lead to missing information about new periods if they were posted before the change.
+* There is a risk of missing information if several tweets are published within the same minute (or during the interval between two runs of the code scheduled by the trigger)
 * If the format/syntax of posted tweets changes, information may be missed (e.g., keywords not matching).
 This is even more true when using custom functions for date and time (see [next section](https://github.com/Nexie107/Alertweet#for-geeks)).

 >:memo: Each Tweet to be notified (according to the filters defined) will take the form of a Google Calendar event whose start and end days are either defined by the tweet, or on the day itself.
 For times, the start time is either mentioned in the tweet or the current time, while the end time will be the end time of the period defined in the Google Sheet in which the tweet in question falls.